 Whenever I am asked, “why would you ever go to Haiti?”
 I have the urge to shake the hell out of that person and somehow project my experiences and memories into their brain.
 That happens a lot.
 In my head, I think “how could you not want to go?!”

 In reality, I can’t blame most for their preconceived notions with the way the media paints a picture of destruction and violence and squalor to deter you.
+I mean, after all, the USA has had it’s hand in Haiti’s issues (and politics/resources) for decades.
 In the past, I’ve gone through and given my reasons why you shouldn’t judge Haiti by its media coverage, but I’ll give you some fresh views.

 Let me paint a different picture from my second trip to Haiti, my favorite country in the world.

 I have been to Haiti twice now; once in 2013 and recently at the end of 2014 to 2015.
 When I traveled to Haiti in the summer of 2013, it was to help a Haitian friend to document the progress of an energy project he was developing in the country.
-You see, many young Haitians of the diaspora (populations of young Haitians that have moved abroad) live and work in the United States for various reasons including education or jobs or potential of a more successful life than their hometowns — then they never return.
+You see, many young Haitians of the diaspora (populations of young Haitians that have moved abroad) live and work in the United States or other countries for various reasons including education, jobs, or the potential of a more successful life than in their home country.
+Then most never return.